‘We did the right thing’: Baker stands by vaccine priorities during tour of Salem school

 SALEM, MASS.
-(WHDH) - Gov. Charlie Baker showed his support for getting students back into the classroom during a tour of the Bently Academy Innovation School in Salem on Thursday.

-But teachers have raised questions about where they sit in the line to get a vaccine.
+(WHDH) - Gov. Charlie Baker showed his support for getting students back into the classroom during a tour of the Bentley Academy Innovation School in Salem on Thursday, but teachers have raised questions about where they sit in the line to get a COVID-19 vaccine.

-Baker doubled down on his decision to place some people higher up on his priority list than others during his remarks at the elementary school Thursday.
+Baker doubled down on his decision to place some people higher up on the state’s priority list than others during his remarks at the school.

 “The overwhelming evidence coming out of the gate for the committee that put together our strategy for vaccines said the first two things you should focus on are preserving life and protecting the healthcare system,” he said.